HamRadioTools/hamradio_tools/docs/security/authentication.md

 ## Broker-level authentication

-Core brokers authenticate club brokers using a basic username and password scheme.
-Club brokers authenticate themselves to the Core brokers using JWT tokens.
+Core brokers authenticate users through an Identity Provider (IdP) using a basic username and password scheme.

+Club brokers authenticate themselves to the core brokers through an IdP using a token-based scheme.

-## User authentication options
+## User authentication details

-TBD
+`TBD`